 Jobs in this field are limited and competition is strong.
-BLS projects that job growth for zoologists and wildlife biologists as a whole will be 3-7% through 2022, slower than average for all occupations.
-Those with advanced math and computer skills will be at an advantage in the job market.
+BLS projects that job demand for zoologists and wildlife biologists will grow by 5 percent between 2020 and 2030.* Those with advanced math and computer skills will be at an advantage in the job market.

 What are Marine Biologist education requirements?

 A bachelor's or master's degree is typically required for entry-level marine biology research jobs, such as those at private research organizations and biotechnology companies.
 Doctoral degrees are usually required for faculty positions and other jobs that allow you to follow your own research interests.

 While several schools offer programs in marine biology, many students graduate with bachelor's degrees in biology, zoology, fisheries, ecology, or other animal sciences.
 Classes in chemistry, physics, mathematics, and statistics are also important.
 Classes on public policy, English and writing are also helpful for working on regulatory issues and communicating with others.

 What Kind of Societies and Professional Organizations Do Marine Biologists Have?

 - The Association of Zoos & Aquariums (https://www.aza.org/) is a network of more than 6,000 zoo and aquarium professionals and organizations.
 It offers animal management information, business benchmarking data, conference proceedings, grants and more.